gksoriginals/GopikrishnanSasikumar/README.md

 - 🔭 I’m currently working on [DeepLi](https://github.com/Nysa-clan/DeepLI)
-- 🌱 I’m currently learning C++
-- 💬 Ask me about Machine Learning, Python and building tech communities
 - 📫 How to reach me: send a mail to gks@tinkerhub.org
 - ⚡ My friends call me GKS

+### 💬 Ask me about Machine Learning, Python and building tech communities
+- Go to the [oracle cave](https://github.com/GopikrishnanSasikumar/GopikrishnanSasikumar/issues/new) :crystal_ball:
+- Type down your query :keyboard:
+- Remember to include code/error logs :bug:
+- Click the green button in bottom right :cowboy_hat_face:
+- I will be replying mostly in weekends :smiley: